HenriMalahieude/HephaestusLanguageTools/Lexic/README.md

 }
 ```

-#### A Warning
+#### Single Lookahead
 Lexic only has a single lookahead, which should be sufficient for most languages.
 But it's important to consider your regex's.

-For example, '-?[0-9]+(\.[0-9]+)?' may seem like a reasonable regex to hand Lexic for any and all numbers.
+For example, `-?[0-9]+(\.[0-9]+)?` may seem like a reasonable regex to hand Lexic for any and all numbers.
 However, because of the lookahead a number such as '-5.6' will be parsed as two separate numbers: '-5' and '6', the '.' will be dropped.

 Why is that?
 Well as stated before Lexic only has a single lookahead.
 As it's considering what Token to produce, it will consume up to "-5" and say, ok this matches a number.
-It then looks ahead to see "-5.", according to the last half of the regex we provided, "(\.[0-9]+)?", the regex will not consume the period because it's missing a number after the period.
-Therefore it will consume "-5" as a singular number and move on to produce more tokens.
+It then looks ahead to see '-5.', according to the last half of the regex we provided, `(\.[0-9]+)?`, the regex will not consume the period because it's missing a number after the period.
+Therefore it will consume '-5' as a singular number and move on to produce more tokens.
 But it didn't look any more ahead to see the 6 which would've matched.

-The regex only needs to be simplified: '-?[0-9]+\.?[0-9]*', now "-5.6" will be completely consumed because '-5.' is a valid token.
+The regex only needs to be simplified: `-?[0-9]+\.?[0-9]*`, now "-5.6" will be completely consumed because '-5.' is a valid token.

 If you'd like to prevent '-5.' to be tokenized, you could attempt to break up the possible numbers into integers and floats.
 Or you can always do a second token pass to clear illegal tokens.
 Up to your creativity really.

 ---
 ### Using the CLI Tool
-TODO
+It's fairly standard.
+You may either `./lexic_cli` or `./lexic_cli file.cpp` to launch.
+Afterwards, it will allow you to create your own vocabulary if you didn't supply it with a file, and then it will tokenize strings you give it.

+That's it really.
+If you'd like to see how it was made you can look at [this](TODO).